 “What is that supposed to mean?”
 Anna said angrily.
 Why couldn’t her brother at least be proud of her?

 “Everyone knows you two are seeing each other.
 They were talking about it in the Cheyenne Star the other day.
-How the new railway boss has a sweetheart, and that sweetheart was you,” he sounded resentful.
+How the new railway boss has a sweetheart, and that sweetheart is you,” he sounded resentful.

 “What on earth is this nonsense?
 I’m not sweet on anybody, Josiah!”
 Anna burst out.

 She felt heat rise to her cheeks.
 This was preposterous.
 I’ve never even thought about him like that!
-She thought hotly.

 Then why, in the very next instance, did she remember the nearness of his body last night?
-Why was she suddenly thinking about how steady and solid he had seemed; confident, and self-assured.
+Why was she suddenly thinking about how steady and solid he had seemed; how confident, and self-assured.

 It’s been a long time since I have been around a man like that, the treacherous thought slipped through her mind.
 In truth, she realized she had never been around a man like that, at all.